Background

 Let's consider this specific disorder as an example.

-Anxiety is uncontrollable and excessive, we said that.
+Anxiety is uncontrollable and excessive apprehension.
+We said that.
 We also said that narcissists are anxious for social approval, etc.

 This conflation means that narcissists resemble very much patients who suffer from panic attacks and social phobia.